WambuBObo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays lines containing certain pattern and three lines after them
+Displays lines that do not contain certain pattern